 Originally bred in Germany as hunting dogs, Weimaraners' athleticism is often reflected today in endurance activities and agility sports.
 Activity is so important to these pets, that it should be considered as part of their care plan.

-Weimaraners are thought to have originated from dogs such as Pointers, German Schweisshunds (also called Hanoverian Scenthounds) and other historical German breeds, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Weimaraners are thought to have originated from dogs such as Pointers, German Schweisshunds (also called Hanoverian Scenthounds) and other historical German breeds, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.
 They stand around 2-feet tall when fully grown and weigh about 70 to 88 pounds.

 “These dogs are muscular and lean with short, smooth coats,” Dr. Singler explains.
 Their fur comes in varying shades of gray with small white patches on the chest.
 They have velvety, floppy ears and medium-length tails.